University of Reading cookie policy

 • Programme Director for MA Conflict and International Security

-• PO2GPH (Global Politics and History)
+• PO2GPH: Global Politics and History

 Areas of interest

-I am an interdisciplinary researcher with broad interests in Global History, Historical Sociology, and International Relations Theory.
-My current project examines the historical origins of modern territoriality.
-In contrast to most work on the topic, which begins with the European state ideal and claims or assumes that this was ‘exported’ to the rest of the world, I argue that the surveying and demarcation of linear borders has historically been a practice relatively separate from the sovereign state.
+My previous project analysed the historical origins of modern territoriality and culminated in a book forthcoming at Cambridge University Press, From Frontiers to Borders: How Colonial Technicians Created Modern Territoriality.
+In contrast to most work on the topic, which begins with the European state ideal and assumes that this was “exported” to the rest of the world, I argue that the surveying and demarcation of linear borders has historically been a practice relatively separate from the sovereign state.
 Modern borderlines in most of the world emerged out of colonialism, and I examine the particularly colonial circumstances that led to their origins.

 Postgraduate supervision